How Vital are Google’s Core Web Vitals?

 For many marketers, click rage is an actionable insight to improve their site experience.

-With Google laying out these metrics, it will be easier for webmasters to optimise their site for improved SERP rankings and prioritise user experience above everything else.
+With Google laying out these page performance metrics, it will be easier for webmasters to optimise their site for improved SERP rankings and prioritise user experience above everything else.